 Different Treatments for Low Sperm Count

-Treatment for low sperm count depends on the cause of it.
-For example, antibiotics are used to treat sperm disorders caused by infection and surgery is a good way to treat varicocele.
-Taking hormonal medications or the use of assisted reproductive techniques (ART) are other ways to deal with male infertility caused by weak sperm.
+The type of low sperm count treatment depends on the cause of it.
+For example, antibiotics are used to treat sperm disorders caused by infection, and surgery is an excellent way to treat varicocele.
+Taking hormonal medications or using assisted reproductive techniques (ART) are other ways to deal with male infertility caused by weak sperm.

-One of the most common fertility treatments is intracytoplasmic sperm injection (ICSI), in which a healthy and motile sperm is directly injected into the egg and after fertilization, the resulting embryo is transferred to the mother's uterus.
+One of the most common fertility treatments is intracytoplasmic sperm injection (ICSI), in which a healthy and motile sperm is directly injected into the egg.
+After fertilization, the resulting embryo is transferred to the mother's uterus.

-It is noteworthy that the microinjection (ICSI) method is used when the male partner suffers from azoospermia or the number of sperms in his semen sample is very low.
-Also, before starting this treatment, sperm disorders along with the possibility of transmitting genetic disorders to the embryo should be examined by the doctor.
+Notably, the microinjection (ICSI) method is used when the male partner suffers from azoospermia or the number of sperms in his semen sample is very low.
+Also, before starting this treatment, sperm disorders, along with the possibility of transmitting genetic disorders to the embryo, should be examined by the doctor.

-One of the latest treatments for infertility caused by low sperm count is the use of donated sperm.
-In this method (IVF), healthy and motile sperm is received from a donor and then, it is directly injected into an egg in the laboratory.
-After fertilization, the resulting embryo is transferred into the mother’s womb using a narrow tube.
+One of the latest treatments for infertility caused by low sperm count is donated sperm.
+In this method (IVF), healthy and motile sperm is received from a donor and injected into an egg in the laboratory.
+After fertilization, the resulting embryo is transferred into the mother's womb using a narrow tube.
 It is worth mentioning that the sperm donor should be similar to the infertile couple in terms of appearance and genetic characteristics.

-To sum up, low sperm count (oligospermia) is one of the main causes of male infertility in today’s world.
-Factors such as smoking, varicocele, prostate cancer, taking certain medication, poor diet, and obesity can reduce sperm count.
-Fortunately, there are various treatments for low sperm count such as ICSI, IVF, sperm donation, and taking hormonal medications.
+In summary, low sperm count (oligospermia) is one of the leading causes of male infertility in today's world.
+Smoking, varicocele, prostate cancer, specific medication, poor diet, and obesity can reduce sperm count.
+Fortunately, various low sperm count treatments include ICSI, IVF, sperm donation, and hormonal medications.

-Raadina Co. offers customized and affordable packages of infertility treatment for couples who are willing to receive fertility treatment in Iran.
-Raadina Team provides you with services such as booking appointments with fertility clinics and specialists, applying for a medical visa, booking a hotel at affordable prices, providing 24/7 support before and during the treatment, and arranging transportation in Iran.
+Raadina Co. offers customized and affordable infertility treatment packages for couples seeking fertility treatment in Iran.
+Raadina Team provides services such as booking appointments with fertility clinics and specialists, applying for a medical visa, booking a hotel at affordable prices, providing 24/7 support before and during the treatment, and arranging transportation in Iran.